The 6-strand braid group is CAT(0): Introduction

 The diagonal link of the orthoscheme complex of the lattice $NCP_n$ can be embedded into a spherical building of type $A_{n-2}$.
 Our approach is based on investigating the relationship between the geometry of the diagonal link of $NCP_n$ and the ambient building.
-Following the criterion of Gromov (see~\cite{gromov}), made precise by Bowditch (see~\cite{bowditch}), Charney and Davis (see~\cite{charney_davis_singular}), we will show inductively that the diagonal link is locally CAT(1) and that it does not contain any locally geodesic loop of length smaller than $2\pi$.
-We follow this strategy in the proof of the following theorem, which is entirely geometric and does not rely on a computer program.
+Following the criterion of Gromov (see~\cite{gromov}), made precise by Bowditch (see~\cite{bowditch}) and Charney--Davis (see~\cite{charney_davis_singular}), the result will be implied by two facts: it is enough to show that the diagonal link is locally CAT(1) and that it does not contain any unshrinkable locally geodesic loop of length smaller than $2\pi$.
+We follow this strategy in the proof of the following theorem.

 \begin{thmA} For every $n \leq 6$ the diagonal link in the orthoscheme complex of non-crossing partitions $NCP_n$ is CAT(1). \end{thmA}

 As a consequence we obtain \begin{corD} For every $n \leq 6$, the $n$-strand braid group is CAT(0). \end{corD}